I-Synergy/I-Synergy.Framework/docs/ISynergy.Framework/articles/synchronization/Overview.md

 // IF you want to try with a MySql Database, use the [MySqlSyncProvider] instead
 // var serverProvider = new MySqlSyncProvider(serverConnectionString);

-// Second provider on the client side, is the [SqliteSyncProvider] used for SQLite databases
+// Second provider on the client side, is the [SqliteSyncProvider] used for Sqlite databases
 // relying on triggers and tracking tables to create the sync environment var clientProvider = new SqliteSyncProvider(clientConnectionString);